Upcoming Events

 ¡Estamos para ti!
 Vengan a escribir con nosotros familia!

-Other Dimensions in Sound presents Pete Schmitt
+Other Dimensions in Sound presents Low Grade Infection

 Other Dimensions in Sound is our Friday music series curated and hosted by Boohaabian multi reed player extraordinare David Boyce.
 Each week David will be inviting different musical guests to join him in our galeria for a night of sonic sustenance.